Rhinitis and Sinusitis in Dogs: Causes, Signs, and Treatments (Vet Answer)

 Fungal infections of the nose and sinuses are most often caused by Aspergillus fungus invading the linings.
 This infection can also spread into the lungs and other body systems, known as disseminated aspergillosis.
 The spores of this fungus are found in the environment, mainly the soil.
 Most dogs will routinely eliminate these spores with the cilia/mucus mechanism in their nasal passages and sinuses, but those with a weakened immune system or damaged sinuses may become infected.

-Treatment of aspergillosis will depend on whether it is the nasal or disseminated form.
+Treatment of aspergillosis will depend on whether it is in the nasal or disseminated form.
 In either case, high doses of systemic antifungal medications are needed for several months.
 Topical treatment of nasal aspergillosis can be quite effective and involves the flushing of the nasal passages with an antifungal preparation under sedation or anesthetic.
 The prognosis for dogs with disseminated aspergillosis is, unfortunately, often quite poor.

 Neoplastic